 Opening hours and Entrance fee

-There is no actual opening time or entrance fee for Saigon Opera House as it is only opened when there are performances or events taking place.
-All you need to do is to buy a ticket for any show you prefer.
-The price could vary depending on the type of show, the seat and the time you buy it.
+There is no actual opening time or entrance fee for Saigon Opera House, as it is only opened when performances or events are taking place.
+All you need to do is buy a ticket for any show you prefer.
+The price could vary depending on the type of show, the seat, and the time you buy it.

 Dress code of the Saigon Opera House

-People who go to the opera house often dress up, especially on special occasions, but you can also wear your smart casual clothes as well.
+People who go to the opera house often dress up, especially on special occasions, but you can also wear your smart casual clothes.

 How to get to the Saigon Opera House